blairconrad/blairconrad.github.io/src/content/Recipes/fishCakes.md

 <h2>Method</h2>
 <ol>
-  <li>About 2 days before cooking, start soaking the fish.
-Change the water every 6&ndash;8 hours or so.
-We did not change the water right before cooking, though.</li>
+  <li>About 1 day before cooking, start soaking the fish.
+Change the water every 12 hours or so, including before cooking.</li>
   <li>Boil the fish until flaky and tender.
-Maybe 40 or 45 minutes.
+Maybe 40 minutes.
 Should taste somewhat salty at this point.
 Of course, if it doesn't, it's too late.</li>
   <li>Boil or steam potatoes, so suitable for mashing.</li>
   <li>Fry the onions in butter (or better yet, first fry diced salt pork fat, then add onions).</li>
   <li>Remove any bones and skin from the cod.</li>